krateoplatformops-blueprints/azuredevops-provider-kog/plugins/README.md

 <br/>

 - The standard Azure DevOps REST API has two different request body schemas for creating (`POST`) and updating (`PATCH`) Git repositories.
 In particular, the field `defaultBranch` is only available in the `PATCH` request body.
 - This endpoint allows you to create a Git repository with the `defaultBranch` field, which is not supported in the standard Azure DevOps REST API for the `POST` request body.
-Practially performing a `PATCH` operation on the repository immediately after creation.
+Practically performing a `PATCH` operation on the repository immediately after creation.
 - Moreover, it allows you to initialize the repository with a first commit by setting the `initialize` field to `true`.
 - In addition, it performs additional validations related to branch existence (for forks) and repository initialization.
 - Another additional validation is that it checks if the `sourceRef` branch exists in the parent repository when forking a repository.
 If it does not exist, it returns a `400 Bad Request` error.